 \section{Introduction}

-Growth curve models, which are one of the few methods capable of investigating within-individual changes and between-individual differences simultaneously, have developed into one of the most versatile statistical tools in facilitating the analysis of change.
-One coefficient out of the most research interest is the rate-of-change obtained directly from linear models only.
-However, the change patterns appear nonlinear trend with respect to time $t$ if the study duration is long enough.
-Accordingly, empirical researchers often assume the trajectories take nonlinear parametric functional forms, such as quadratic, exponential, and Jenss-Bayley.
-In these models, the rate-of-change does not appear explicitly, and therefore, the between-individual difference in the rate-of-growth cannot be analyzed directly.
+Researchers use latent growth curve models to examine within-individual changes and between-individual differences simultaneously.
+One coefficient out of the most research interest is the rate-of-change, which can only be directly estimated in a linear model.
+However, if the study duration is long enough, the change patterns show a nonlinear relationship with time $t$.
+Accordingly, empirical researchers often assume that the trajectories take nonlinear parametric functional forms, such as quadratic, exponential, and Jenss-Bayley functions.
+In these models, the rate-of-change does not appear explicitly, and therefore, the between-individual differences in the rate-of-change cannot be analyzed directly.

 Fortunately, multiple remedies have been proposed to address this challenge.
-For example, \citet{Harring2006nonlinear, Kohli2015PLGC1, Liu2021PBLSGM, Harring2021piece} recommended utilizing piecewise functional forms, such as bilinear spline (i.e., linear-linear piecewise) or more linear segments, where the rate-of-change of each piece can be obtained directly to capture the underlying change patterns.
-One challenge of these semi-parametric functions lies in that researchers have to decide the transition time from one linear piece to another.
-The detailed discussion of estimating the transition time can be found in earlier studies, for example, \citet{Kohli2015PLGC1, Liu2021PBLSGM}.
-Alternatively, \citet{Grimm2013LCM1}, \citet{Grimm2013LCM2}, and \citet[Chapter~18]{Grimm2016growth} have demonstrated how to implement latent change score models to investigate the instantaneous rate-of-change by taking the first-order derivative for latent growth curve models with respect to time $t$.
-This present study proposes a novel specification of latent change score models with parametric functional forms that allow for (1) unequally-spaced study wave and (2) individual measurement occasions around each wave.
-Specifically, we demonstrate how to apply this specification to the latent change score models with the Jenss-Bayley growth curve.
+For example, \citet{Harring2006nonlinear, Kohli2015PLGC1, Liu2021PBLSGM, Harring2021piece} recommended utilizing piecewise functional forms, such as bilinear spline (i.e., linear-linear piecewise) or more linear pieces, where the mean and variance of the rate-of-change of each segment can be estimated directly to capture the underlying change patterns.
+One challenge of these semi-parametric functions is that researchers have to decide the transition time from one linear piece to another.
+The detailed discussion of the transition time can be found in earlier studies, such as \citet{Kohli2015PLGC1, Liu2021PBLSGM}.
+Alternatively, \citet{Grimm2013LCM1}, \citet{Grimm2013LCM2}, and \citet[Chapter~18]{Grimm2016growth} have demonstrated how to implement a latent change score model (LCSM), which can be viewed as the first derivative of the corresponding latent growth curve model (LGCM) with respect to time $t$, to investigate the instantaneous rate-of-change.
+This present study proposes a novel specification for the LCSM with parametric functional forms to allow (1) unequally-spaced study waves and (2) individual measurement occasions around each wave.
+Specifically, we demonstrate how to apply this specification to the LCSM with the Jenss-Bayley growth curve.